orionrobots/orionrobots.github.io/_posts/2010-01-19-the-lego-rcx-inside-and-out.md

 When powering some devices from the port that are not motors, you may require a smooth current that is not pulsed

 Normal operation of the RCX motor ports produces a PWM – Pulse Width Modulated signal, where the power is turned off many times a second, and it is the ratio of on power to off power that will determine the speed of a motor.
-This signal is not suitable for more sensitive electronic devices.Also, as the Lego connectors are multi-way, you will want to rectify it for a circuit that will only take power one way
+This signal is not suitable for more sensitive electronic devices.Also, as the Lego connectors are multi-way, you will want to rectify the signal for a circuit that will only take power one way

 A circuit is required to smooth and rectify this signal

-This can be done in a simple way by using a diode bridge to enforce the polarity, and a capacitor to smooth it.
+This can be done in a simple way by using a diode bridge to enforce the polarity, and a capacitor to smooth the output.
 This will give an almost constant voltage.
 There will be some ripples

 The diodes will drop the voltage by about 0.6v each

 By setting the output on full, you can leave out the capacitor – but this still means at any orientation you will have two diodes in series, one at at the positive and negative terminals for your circuit, so you will have a current drop of around 1.2v – and end up with a total output of 7.8v

-The circuit diagram is simple, and used with a Lego connector will allow you to use it with the RCX and also the Cybermaster devices.
+The circuit diagram is simple, and used with a Lego connector will allow you to use the circuit and your devices with the RCX and also the Cybermaster kits.

 ## Building a Powered Sensor For The Lego RCX